Pop the kettle on. It’s going to be a long day.

-Gents in their early fifties were worst off this time around.
-They paid 21% more for their insurance than last year:
+Fellas aged 71 and over were most out of pocket this time.
+They paid 21% more for their policies than last year:

-On the flip-side, ladies between 17 and 20 years old saw the smallest increase of 11%.
+Speaking of dapper gents – lads between 17 and 20 years old saw the smallest annual increases at 7%:

-Some regions have it worse than others.
+Some areas have it worse than others.
 Here’s a handy guide to show you just how outraged you should feel:

 Take a peek at the Confused.com car insurance price index for a detailed breakdown of the trends.

-*All figures are averages based on a comprehensive policy compared to Q3 2015.
+*All figures are averages based on a comprehensive policy compared to Q4 2015.